What is the Best Risk/Reward Ratio in Forex?

 5. Stop loss orders are placed at 1.1245, 5 pips beneath entry.

-As you can see, Erin’s chance at success is modest given the tight stop loss and 1:10 reward ratio.
+As you can see, Erin’s chance at success is modest, given the tight stop loss and 1:10 reward ratio.
 Nonetheless, it only takes a few winning trades for Erin to be profitable; if one in ten trades is a winner, Erin breaks even.

 So, what is the risk/reward ratio forex participants rely on?
 More on that in a minute.

-Your Best Risk/reward Ratio
+How to Find Your Best Risk/Reward Ratio

 Why?
 To break down this concept, let’s review the basic tenets of the risk/reward ratio as it pertains to risk management: